34010 Sidmouth - restoration appeal

 34010's frames are currently resting on a condemned bogie bolster wagon near Norden station.
 They clearly need a scrub-up, but the messy job of degreasing was done some years ago.

 The boiler moved to Bridgnorth station yard to help build the cladding for 34027 Taw Valley while its boiler was away for repair.
-The job is done and SVR plan to install a turntable on that spot, so a new home is needed.
+The job is done and the boiler moved to Weybourne in November 2017 for overhaul.

 What happened to Sidmouth?